craigatk/tdd-spock-slides/slides.md

 ---

-## Balance calculated from transactions
+## Calculate balance from transactions

 Create a ```.getBalance()``` method that calculates balance from transaction list.